 This malware can also redirect you to malicious sites and download adware and spyware.

-This level of secrecy means you may not be able to find or remove a rootkit using typical security software.
+This level of secrecy means you may be unable to find or remove a rootkit using typical security software.
 Consequently, detection and removal rely on manual methods such as monitoring for irregular behaviour.

 Trojan malware gets its name from the Greek tale of the Trojan horse.
 Trojans are programs that are disguised as legitimate files or software in an attempt to trick users into downloading malware.

-Once a Trojan is installed, it enables a malicious party to remotely control the device.
-When the attacker has access to an infected computer, they are able to monitor user activity, change files and settings, steal data or install more malware.
+Once a Trojan is installed, a malicious party can control the device remotely.
+When the attacker has access to an infected computer, they can monitor user activity, change files and settings, steal data or install more malware.

 Bots are generally created to perform non-malicious tasks automatically.
 However, they are increasingly being used for more malicious purposes.
 Specifically, bots are being deployed in botnets, as spambots, web spiders scraping server data, and distributing malware on download sites.